cloudfoundry/docs-dev-guide/deploy-apps/prepare-to-deploy.html.md

 ---
-title: Prepare to Deploy an Application
+title: Considerations for Designing and Running an Application in the Cloud
 ---

 ## <a id="app-design"></a>Application Design for the Cloud ##